Skip advert

 Advertisement - Article continues below

-Occasionally issues arise where the reputation of a car is sullied by a recall issue, particularly among older cars experiencing high-profile media coverage such as Vauxhall Zafira fire problem.
+Occasionally issues arise where the reputation of a car is sullied by a recall issue, particularly among cars experiencing high-profile media coverage.
 Recall compensation is likely to be decided by the manufacturer on a case-by-case basis, but is generally rare.

 There is no standard way in which manufacturers are supposed to act where there are questions over how a customer has been treated during a recall.
-In the case of the Volkswagen Group and issues of alleged deception over misrepresentation of emissions ratings, we have little doubt that whether compensation will be forthcoming will continue to be discussed for a long time.
+In the case of the Volkswagen Group and issues of alleged deception over misrepresentation of emissions ratings, legal proceedings resulted in payouts for some owners of affected vehicles.

 What about my car's resale value?